kopiLeft/Galite/galite-testing/README.md

 ## Galite Testing

-Galite testing gives you the ability to create unit test for your Galite application.
+Galite testing gives you the ability to create unit tests for your Galite application.

 It's based on [Karibu-Testing](https://github.com/mvysny/karibu-testing) (the vaadin unit testing library).